andreami96/ACT-challs/awsum_quotes/README.md

 2. Show a specific quotation
 3. Add a new quotation to the collection

 During the inital setup, the program fills 5 out of the 8 elements available in the quotations array, so the user can add only 3 more quotations.
-If it tries to add more, the program will terminate.
+If it tries to add more, the program terminates.

 _Some of the default quotations may give small hints on the solution of the challenge._